Here’s the big idea: accountable care organizations (ACOs) are about creating accountability.

 “Yes, I’d be happy to assist you with that.
 It does look like we can get you on a flight on January 23 at 1 p.m. or February 8 at 3 p.m.
 Which would you prefer?”

-Table of contents for Accountable Care Organizations: Cure-du-Jour or Real Collaborative Care?
+Table of contents for the series--Accountable Care Organizations: Cure-du-Jour or Real Collaborative Care?

 - The Big Idea in Understanding “Accountable Care Organizations”